docker/docs/ee/desktop/user/mac-user.md

 ![Advanced Preference settings](../images/prefs-advanced.png)

-> **Note:** Administrators have the ability to lock some configuration options.
-Locked options cannot be selected, and are displayed with a lock icon.

-Advanced settings are:
+Advanced settings include the following options:

-**CPUs**: By default, Docker Desktop Enterprise is set to use half the number of processors available on the host machine.
+- **CPUs**: By default, Docker Desktop Enterprise is set to use half the number of processors available on the host machine.
 To increase processing power, set this to a higher number; to decrease, lower the number.

-**Memory**: By default, Docker Desktop Enterprise is set to use `2` GB runtime memory, allocated from the total available memory on your Mac.
+- **Memory**: By default, Docker Desktop Enterprise is set to use 2 GB runtime memory, allocated from the total available memory on your Mac.
 To increase RAM, set this to a higher number; to decrease it, lower the number.

-**Swap**: Configure swap file size as needed.
+- **Swap**: Configure swap file size as needed.
 The default is 1 GB.

 ## Proxies